meshula/meshula.github.com/site/astro-site/src/content/blog/reading-wiener.md

 If, as Wiener feared, the greatest threat is the elimination of purpose, then the counter-politics cannot be an efficient manual.
 It must be a structure designed for difficulty.
 It requires the reader, the drifting mind, to perform the ultimate act of agency: the articulation of purpose outside the system's given goals.

 The essay becomes a practice in resistance—not by prescribing action, but by structuring the impossibility of total capture.
-May the reader embrace that ineffable spark, the ignis interioris, that eludes all metrics, all loops, and all control, and dedicate it to the rupture (ruptura) necessary to build a new, purposeful form.
+May the reader embrace that ineffable spark, the ignis interioris, that eludes all metrics, all loops, and all control, and dedicate it to the rupture necessary to build a new, purposeful form.

 ---